vocdoni/developer-portal/docs/protocol/anonymity/zk-census-proof.md

 The census proof (also called franchise proof) enables user privacy and allows for fully anonymous voting.

-The starting point is a [Merkle Proof](/protocol/Census/census-overview), which efficiently proves that a voter's *zkCensusKey* belongs to a Merkle Tree (census).
+The starting point is a [Merkle Proof][off-chain-census], which efficiently proves that a voter's *zkCensusKey* belongs to a Merkle Tree (census).
 However, using this proof alone would allow the organizer of a process to correlate each vote envelope with its voter's the *zkCensusKey* on the database, so votes wouldn't be secret.

 To this end, Vocdoni achieves voting anonymity by the use of ZK-Snarks.